 top of page

-The Smith and Wesson SD9 2.0- could it be the best poly-striker for the budget-minded?
+The Smith and Wesson SD9 2.0- the best poly-striker for the budget-minded?

 It's cheap, and on the surface it's a bit generic, but this new take on a classic and no less very convincing offering from Smith and Wesson is extremely praiseworthy- particularly given its low price yet high quality.